Over HDB Income Ceiling 2026: Buy Resale Anyway | Nexus

 MSR headroom5,400 − 2,772S$2,628/mo

-This file passes MSR with material headroom and clears TDSR comfortably.
-The binding constraint is the 75% LTV, not the income ratios — meaning this couple could borrow more if the flat were priced higher, capped by what the LTV permits on a 25-year tenure.
-At today's bank rates the actual monthly instalment would be lower than the S$2,772 stress figure, but the bank sizes eligibility on the stressed number.
+This file passes MSR with plenty of headroom and clears TDSR comfortably.
+What limits them is the 75% LTV, not the income ratios.
+In other words this couple could borrow more on a pricier flat, up to whatever the LTV allows on a 25-year tenure.
+At today's bank rates their actual monthly instalment would be below the S$2,772 stress figure, but the bank still sizes eligibility on the stressed number.
+SC/SPR or two-SPR matrimonial buyers should read our Singapore PR HDB buying guide for how the ABSD Married-Couple Remission works.
+And if you already own a private property and are weighing whether to hold or sell before downsizing, the SSD 2025 reset and the Hudson Place new launch financing guide cover the timing across both properties.

 Three Moves Before You OTP

 1. Apply for the HFE letter first.
-21-to-30 day processing window, 9-month validity.
-Without it you cannot legally obtain an OTP from a resale seller.
-Apply via the My Flat Dashboard the moment you decide to buy.
+It takes 21 to 30 days to process and is valid for 9 months, and without it you cannot legally get an OTP from a resale seller.
+Apply through the My Flat Dashboard the moment you decide to buy.

 2. Get a multi-bank IPA in parallel.
-Use the integrated IPA feature on the HFE dashboard, and run an independent broker scan across 16+ MAS-regulated banks.
-Different lenders have different income-document appetites; the IPA is your underwriting receipt before you commit the Option Fee.
+Use the integrated IPA feature on the HFE dashboard, and also run an independent broker scan across 16+ MAS-regulated banks.
+Lenders differ on which income documents they like, and the IPA is your proof of approval before you commit the Option Fee.

-3. Model the TOP-month cashflow against the 4% stress floor.
-The bank sizes eligibility against 4%, not today's rate.
-If the stressed instalment is uncomfortable, drop the loan quantum or extend tenure (within the 25-year/age-65 trigger) before committing.
+3. Work out the cashflow at completion against the 4% stress floor.
+The bank sizes eligibility on 4%, not on today's rate.
+If the stressed instalment feels tight, drop the loan quantum or extend the tenure (staying within the 25-year and age-65 trigger) before you commit.

-4. Grab the playbook.
-The Singapore Mortgage Free Report bundles the HFE-IPA timeline, the MSR/TDSR worksheet at the 4% stress floor, and the bank-loan vs HDB-loan decision sheet in one PDF.
+4. Get the free report.
+The Singapore Mortgage Free Report pulls together the HDB resale timeline (8 milestones from HFE application to keys, including IPA timing), a 16-bank rate comparison, the MSR/TDSR worksheet at the MAS 4% stress floor, your upfront-cost breakdown and the LTV/IWAA tenure trade-off, all in one PDF.

 Free, Independent IPA for High-Income HDB Buyers